CedyrLabs/DroneCAN/README.md

 ![serial-history](/images/serial-history.png "Serial Protocol History") *Credit https://zubax.com/technologies/cyphal*

-Cypyhal has many similarities to DroneCAN, and is also supported by the [PX4](https://px4.io) autopilot hardware), but includes more robust messaging features that are more suited to complex projects and more closely align to the [Decentralied Publish Subscribe Standard (DCPS)](https://opendds.org/documents/architecture.html).
-Cyphal also supports more message transport mecahnisms beyond CAN, such as TCP and UDP.
+Cypyhal has many similarities to DroneCAN, and is also supported by the [PX4](https://px4.io) autopilot hardware), but it extends beyond DroneCAN's capabilities by including more robust messaging features that are more suited to complex projects, and which more closely align to the [Decentralied Publish Subscribe Standard (DCPS)](https://opendds.org/documents/architecture.html).
+Cyphal also supports more message transport mechanisms beyond just CAN, such as TCP and UDP.
 For more information on the differences between DroneCAN and Cyphal, [see here](https://forum.opencyphal.org/t/cyphal-vs-dronecan/1814).

 ## DroneCAN transport technologies